facebook/fbthrift/README.md

 ### An RPC Framework

-Thrift has a framework to frame messages to send between clients and servers, and to call application-defined functions when receiving messages in different languages.
+Thrift has a framework to frame messages to send between clients and servers and to call application-defined functions when receiving messages in different languages.

 There are several key goals for these components:
 * Ease of use:
-  Thrift takes care of the boilerplate of serialization and RPC, and enables the developer to focus on the schema of the system's serializable types and on the interfaces of system's RPC services.
+  Thrift takes care of the boilerplate of serialization and RPC and enables the developer to focus on the schema of the system's serializable types and on the interfaces of the system's RPC services.

-* Cross language support:
+* Cross-language support:
   Thrift enables intercommunication between different languages.
 For example, a Python client communicating with a C++ server.

 * Performance: